pseudoregalia-modding/pseudoregalia-archipelago/README.md

 * If a save file has APWorld version `a.b.c` where `a > 0`, only mod versions `a.y.z` where `y >= b` are compatible.
 * If a save file has APWorld version `0.b.c` (i.e. is prerelease), only mod versions `0.b.z` are compatible.

+# Spawn Points

+The following spawn points have special behaviors if they are selected or randomly chosen:

+* `dungeon_mirror`: the vanilla starting point in Dilapidated Dungeon

+    If this option is selected, `start_with_breaker` will be forced on and you will most likely be expected to leave through the dark rooms to The Underbelly.
+See [this video](https://youtu.be/Z_a9l2wzd8c) for a guide on how to do that.

+* `library`: the save point at the start of Listless Library

+    If this option is selected, either `start_with_breaker` or `randomize_books` must also be turned on.
+If both options are off at the start of generation, `start_with_breaker` will be forced on.

+    If just `randomize_books` is turned on, your sphere one will have a lot of checks but will be very short, so keep that in mind if you are playing in a multiworld with other people.

+* `theatre_main`: the save point in the auditorium in Twilight Theatre

+    If this option is selected, your starting inventory will include Cling Gem/one Cling Shard on normal, or Heliacal Power/one Air Kick on hard+.
+You will be able to leave Twilight Theatre through the big pillar room to the south.

+The following spawn points don't have any special behaviors:

+* `castle_main`: the save point near Memento in Castle Sansa
+* `castle_gazebo`: the save point in the gazebo in the Castle Sansa courtyard
+* `underbelly_south`: the save point near the building at the south of The Underbelly
+* `underbelly_big_room`: the save point in the big room in the middle of The Underbelly
+* `bailey_main`: the save point in Empty Bailey
+* `keep_main`: the save point in the main hallway in Sansa Keep
+* `keep_north`: the north save point in Sansa Keep

 # Known Issues